 It also doesn’t have a tip, which influences how it operates.
 It tends to be shorter than a Chef’s knife which may be more comfortable for some.

 Uses: It can do most things a Chef knife does but produces a thinner slice which may be preferable in certain types of cooking but it really stands out as a great vegetable knife.

 3. Utility Knife

 The utility knife is a great all-purpose knife, smaller and thinner than a Chef knife but with a long list of ways, it can be used.
-It is particularly useful when you don’t need the heft of a Chef’s knife.
+It is particularly useful when you don’t need the heft of a utility knife

 Uses: It is ideal for peeling and chopping smaller vegetables and herbs.
-Mincing up shallots and chopping herbs will be an absolute dream with this knife.
+Mincing up shallots and utility knife.